 You’re planning to move your household items to a self storage unit.
 So, where do you begin?
-Proper planning and packing is the key to making the move stress free!
+Check out our packing tips for stress free moving!

 First, take stock of everything you want to place into storage.
 Make a list of large furniture and other items and smaller separate pieces that can be boxed or packaged for safe keeping.
 Remember to think about the negative space and inside drawers within your furniture so you can maximize the space inside your storage unit.
 You can plan to wrap small fragile items with bubble wrap or packing paper and place them inside dresser drawers.

 Sofas, chairs and mattresses should be protected from the dust and debris by using furniture covers.
 We offer many plastic covers available for purchase in our retail shops such as dust, sofa, table and chair covers, plus mattress covers from twin through king size and even the thickest pillow top!
 Look for a cover that has micro-pores for air circulation and to allow moisture to escape, which will help prevent mildew.
 Take stock of how many covers you need and be sure to purchase them ahead of time.

 Wrap chair legs and table legs with bubble wrap to help prevent damage.
 Use dust covers or large sheets of cardboard to protect the table surface, as you will likely want to stack boxes or other small items on top of it while inside the storage unit.
 Be sure to purchase specialty boxes for lamps, TVs, mirrors and other awkward sized and shaped items.